-The Company has an established capital planning process to assess the adequacy of its capital to support current and future activities.
-The process states the Company's capital adequacy goals in relation to risk, taking into account its strategic focus and business plan.
-Key factors to consider in this process include additional capital required for future expansion, results of the stress test programme regularly conducted, dividend policy, income recognition and provisioning policies.
+The Company has established a capital planning process to assess the adequacy of its capital to support current and future activities and to set the Company's capital adequacy goals in relation to risk, taking into account its strategic focus and business plan.
+Key factors to consider in this process including additional capital required for future expansion, results of the stress test programme regularly conducted, dividend policy, income recognition and provisioning policies.